vtex/react-hook-form-jsonschema/README.md

 **Parameters:**

-- `path`: String which represents the path to the data field of the JSON Schema that this input will be built for.
+- `pointer`: JSON Pointer to the desired sub schema that will be rendered.
-- `UISchema` (Optional): This UISchema is a modified schema type, relative to the object passed in the `path` prop, the format of the UISchema is the following:
+- `UISchema` (Optional): This UISchema is a modified schema type, relative to the sub schema passed in the `pointer` prop, the format of the UISchema is the following:

 ```js
 const UISchema = {